roboscienceorg/book/source/Terms/PianoMovers.rst

 routing, that of reconfiguration of the robot.
 Examine a simple reconfiguration which is simply a change in orientation.
-As we saw above, each rotation of the robot induces a different configuration space.
-Figure :numref:`robotrotation` shows the idea for three different rotation angles, there are three different configuration obstacle maps.
+As we saw above, each rotation of the robot induces a different configuration space. :numref:`robotrotation` shows the idea for three different rotation angles, there are three different configuration obstacle maps.